GTMStack

 Complex Negotiations

-Agents can support negotiations — pulling comparable deal terms, summarizing the prospect’s stated objections, suggesting counter-arguments based on past successful negotiations.
-But the actual conversation?
-That stays human.
+Agents can support negotiations.
+Pulling comparable deal terms, summarizing the prospect’s stated objections, suggesting counter-arguments based on past successful negotiations.
+But the actual conversation stays human.

 Relationship Building

 This is important to acknowledge because some vendors imply their agents can replace SDRs entirely.
 They can’t.
 They can make SDRs more effective by handling the operational overhead that eats into selling time.
-As we discuss in our guide on why small GTM teams benefit from AI automation, the goal is augmentation, not replacement.
+The goal is augmentation, not replacement.

 Strategic Planning

 An agent can assemble the data you need to make strategic decisions.
-It can show you market trends, competitive moves, pipeline projections, and win/loss patterns.
+Market trends, competitive moves, pipeline projections, win/loss patterns.
 But deciding whether to move upmarket, enter a new vertical, or change your pricing model requires business judgment, risk tolerance, and organizational context that agents don’t have.

-Some teams have experimented with using agents to generate strategic options, and the results are mediocre.
-The recommendations tend to be generic — the kind of advice you’d find in any business strategy textbook.
+We experimented with using agents to generate strategic recommendations.
+The results were mediocre.
+The recommendations were generic.
+The kind of advice you’d find in any business strategy textbook.
 Real strategy comes from understanding your specific situation, your team’s capabilities, and your company’s constraints in ways that can’t be captured in a prompt.

 Creative Brand Work

 Agents can produce competent copy.
-They struggle with genuinely creative work — the kind of brand campaign that makes people stop scrolling, the positioning statement that captures something true about your company that nobody has articulated before, the visual concept that becomes iconic.
+They struggle with genuinely creative work.
+The kind of brand campaign that makes people stop scrolling, the positioning statement that captures something true about your company, the visual concept that becomes iconic.

 For routine content production (social posts, email subject lines, ad copy variations), agents are good enough.
-For the creative work that differentiates your brand, you need humans with taste and imagination.
+For creative work that differentiates your brand, you need humans with taste and imagination.
+Our AI content production guide covers where exactly to draw this line.

 Approval Workflows: The Safety Net